benrayfield/occamsfuncer/README.md

 Its longterm purpose is a tool for AIs to create smarter AIs (AGI): https://en.wikipedia.org/wiki/Artificial_general_intelligence

 An example of how an AI might create an AI is to use a LSTM neuralnet andOr a neuralTuringMachine to choose which fn (see "everything is a number" below) to call on which fn to create or find a fn, and repeat that, while seeing the first n bits of each fn as a bitstring if its one of those representing a bitstring, and the LSTM andOr neuralTuringMachine would see those bits after each action.
 Hopefully it can be done without the middle step of the normal kind of neuralTuringMachine as this could be viewed as a more advanced and sparse dimensional kind of neuralTuringMachine, sparse to the extent its a universalLambdaFunction.
 This way, or various tunings and combos of it, an AI could create any software.
-If the AI itself is a fn which given a parameter fn then given T or F returns its next state or the return value of that function (the stateless way to simulate a stateful object).
+If the AI itself is a fn which given a parameter fn then given T or F returns its next state or the return value of that function (the stateless way to simulate a stateful object), then AI could be self-aware and improve its own code while trying many variations, none of which it has to continue using if it doesnt like what they do or if its chosen formal-verification processes dont allow those changes.

 Using a sequence of these 5 actions, anything can be created: fnTapeLeft